 Another excellent way to introduce ambient lighting into the bedroom is with candles.
 If you don’t have allergies, scented candles can add that extra special touch.
 Certain fragrances, such as sandalwood and lavender, are very relaxing.
 Filling the room with these light but rich aromas and flickering firelight can make it a pleasant place to pass the evening.

-Use Less Pattern, More Texture and Lots of Luxury
+Use Fewer Patterns, More Texture, and Lots of Luxury

-While keeping pattern to a minimum, opt instead for texture.
-Shag rugs, faux animal fur accent pillows, chenille throws and velvet curtains break up the solid colors without creating visual clutter.
+While keeping patterns to a minimum, opt instead for texture.
+Shag rugs, faux animal fur accent pillows, chenille throws, and velvet curtains break up the solid colors without creating visual clutter.

 As you can see, a small space offers a lot of decorating promise.
-A little creativity, a bit of planning and knowing a few tricks can help you transform it to something you can not only live with, but absolutely love.
+A little creativity, a bit of planning, and knowing a few tricks can help you transform it into something you can not only live with but absolutely love.